the-az-dev/aida.js/README.md

 We saw, that NestJS provide main goal to create easy back-end based on `ExpressJS` or `Fastify` solutions which can make lots of troubles at productivity and callback times.
 That's why we focus on productivity and small callback times even at basic setups.
-Furthermore, we want to add Vue 3 supporting for some visual element's (ex. creating Admin page or creating custom OpenAPI visual documentation).
+Furthermore, we want to add Vue 3 / React 19 supporting for some visual element's (ex. creating Admin page or creating custom OpenAPI visual documentation).

 ---